California struck by ‘bomb cyclone’ which leaves child dead and 185,000 in blackout

 At the turn of the year, a weather phenomenon called an “atmospheric river”, also known as “rivers in the sky”, dumped up to five inches of rain around Sacramento.
 Mountain roads weaving through the Sierra Nevada range were blocked by heavy snowfall and driving was treacherous due to showers and thunderstorms.

 Dozens of people had to be rescued after floodwaters trapped them in vehicles, and the powerful weather system washed away a 200-foot section of levee system protecting vineyards and cattle ranches.
-Crews have rushed to repair the structure before the next rains come.

 The heavy downpours this past weekend also led to the evacuation of the Point Pleasant Community near the Cosumnes River in south Sacramento county, including 1,075 inmates and staff at the county jail.

 Mudslides tore across highways and 60mph brought down trees into powerlines, leaving tens of thousands of residents in blackouts.
-At San Francisco’s Fisherman’s Wharf, the wettest day in 30 years was logged, Meanwhile, a sinkhole opened up at the Oakland Zoo, closing the attracion for at least two weeks.
+At San Francisco’s Fisherman’s Wharf, the wettest day in 30 years was logged.
+Meanwhile, a sinkhole opened up at the Oakland Zoo, closing the attraction for at least two weeks.

 Northern California was also struck by a magnitude-5.4 earthquake on New Year’s Day which led to further power outages and widespread damage.
 The quake took place on Sunday with the epicenter around nine miles southeast of Rio Dell, Humboldt County, the US Geological Survey reported.